scverse/pertpy/docs/usage/usage.md

 ### Milopy

-Basic python implementation of Milo for differential abundance testing on KNN graphs, to ease interoperability with scanpy pipelines for single-cell analysis.
-See [preprint](https://www.biorxiv.org/content/10.1101/2020.11.23.393769v1) for details on the statistical framework.
+A Python implementation of Milo for differential abundance testing on KNN graphs, to ease interoperability with scverse pipelines for single-cell analysis.
+See [Differential abundance testing on single-cell data using k-nearest neighbor graphs](https://www.nature.com/articles/s41587-021-01033-z) for details on the statistical framework.

 ```{eval-rst}
 .. currentmodule:: pertpy